-How many cats can come about from one cat in seven years?
+How many cats can come about from one cat in 7 years?
 Can it really be 420,000 kittens?
-The numbers are exponential, but one needs to take pause when throwing out what the numbers really are.
+The numbers are exponential, but one needs to take pause when throwing out what the numbers because they may not be valid.

-I agree, it’s important to shock people into understanding how explosive pet overpopulation is, but it’s a good idea to be as factual as possible because misleading information has a way of coming back to haunt you, kind of like the adage, what comes around, goes around.
+It’s important to shock people into understanding how explosive pet overpopulation is, but it’s also a good idea to be as factual as possible because misleading information has a way of coming back to haunt you, kind of like the adage, what comes around, goes around.

 When I wrote an article on pet overpopulation last fall, the local shelter kindly gave me a chart, showing the unbelievable extent of cat and dog overpopulation.
-The numbers on the chart indicated each kitten can have a litter at six months.
-The results are exponential with one cat with an average of 2.8 kittens per litter creating over 11,606,077 kittens within nine years if left unchecked.
+The numbers on the chart indicated each kitten can have a litter at 6-months.
+The results are exponential with one cat having an average of 2.8 kittens per litter creating over 11,606,077 kittens within 9 years if left unchecked.

-These charts are replicate of a perfect world, and we live in anything but a perfect world, especially for cats, dogs and other companion animals.
+The numbers represented in this chart are indicative of a perfect world, and we live in anything but a perfect world, especially for cats, dogs and other companion animals.
 The charts are effective.
 They do make an impression.
 They make people think about why it is so important to spay/neuter their pets.

 Alison Grasheim, Deputy Director of Communications, Alley Cat Allies, a national feral cat rescue, advocacy organization, shared the following information.
 “More than 70 percent of cats who enter our animal control and sheltering system are killed there.
 For feral cats, that number rises to virtually 100 percent.
 Spay/neuter is one part of many things communities can do to stop killing animals.

-He goes on to say that even though no one claimed responsibility for creating the charts and stats, it’s been used as an advocacy tool for spaying/neutering cats for at least 18 years.
-Well let’s add another six to that to bring us into 2012, and make it 24 years.
+She goes on to say that even though no one claimed responsibility for creating the charts and stats, it’s been used as an advocacy tool for spaying/neutering cats for at least 18 years.
+Well let’s add another 6 to that to bring us into 2012, and make it 24 years.

-It’s pretty obvious that this chart is theoretical, based on each female cat living to reproduce and each and every one of her offspring continuing to reproduce for all seven or nine years.
+It’s pretty obvious that this chart is theoretical, based on each female cat living to reproduce and each and every one of her offspring continuing to reproduce for all 7 or 9 years.
 If cats are feral, that is never going to happen.
 And even with our domestic free roaming, or even inside cats, not every cat will survive to a comfortable old age.

 “The much-repeated quote that one female cat can produce 420,000 kittens in just 7 years is unbelievable and baseless.
 No science supports this projection, only hunches.
 Science disproves this projection by factoring in true birth rates along with newborn and juvenile mortality.
 According to wildlife biologists, the reproductive and offspring mortality rates of free-roaming cats are similar to wild carnivores.
 One female cat averages six kittens per year and 75% of her kittens die before reproductive age.
 When using these criteria, math experts calculate that one female cat and her offspring will produce 100 cats in seven years, assuming that all adult cats remain alive for all seven years.
 Although still an overestimate, this figure is far less daunting and realistic.”